On this page

 Applications that do not meet documentation requirements

 If an applicant is unable to meet documentation requirements under the Cemeteries and Crematoria Act, the cemetery trust should refer the applicant to the department.
-More information about the departmental application process is available at Cremation authorisation.
+More information about the departmental application process is available at Cremation approval.

 Transporting remains for cremation